8 smart moves for buying a foreclosure

 Make sure your offer includes a "subject to" clause that lets you out of the deal in case the appraisal your lender orders once you’re under contract comes in low.

-"Some foreclosures may be priced over market value," says Melissa Zavala, an independent broker at Broadpoint Properties in San Diego County.
+"Some foreclosures may be priced over market value," says Melissa Zavala, an independent broker at Broadpoint Properties in San Diego County, California.
 "Cash buyers or buyers obtaining a HomePath loan (a purchase and renovation mortgage through Fannie Mae), which requires no appraisal, should obtain an independent appraisal to make sure that they are not overpaying for a property."

 Smart move 5.
 Bid competitively.